Conference programme

 Skills zones

-Wound Care Today 2024 offers delegates a unique learning platform, FREE of charge, to enhance their delivery of care through clinical updates, personal development, practical learning zones and networking in a friendly and open environment.
+Wound Care Today 2025 offers delegates a unique learning platform, free of charge, to enhance their delivery of care through clinical updates, personal development, practical learning ones and networking in a friendly and open environment.